 To be honest, this commission structure isn’t used very often because it doesn’t encourage sales reps to go above and beyond.
 Why work harder or think outside the box when you don’t receive any kind of monetary benefit for doing so?
 There’s no incentive to thrive.

-However, this commission structure may work for small, cash-strapped companies that can’t afford expensive incentives, or for high volume inbound sales models with short sales cycles, where the salesperson is more of an order-taker.
+However, this commission model may work for small, cash-strapped companies that can’t afford expensive incentives, or for high volume inbound sales models with short sales cycles, where the salesperson is more of an order-taker.

 These kinds of sellers are really more like customer support reps anyway.
 Rather than focusing on closing deals, their goal is to simply answer prospect questions and guide them to the products and services that fit their needs.
 As such, a base rate only structure could work.